 Common side effects include:

 On the arm where you got the shot:

 - Muscle pain

 Should I get vaccinated if I've tested positive for COVID-19?

 Should children get vaccinated?

 Just like adults, children need protection from the virus for their health and the health of their family and friends.
-And if they do catch the virus, it’s likely that they’ll not get as sick as they could without the vaccine.
+And if they do catch the virus, likely, they’ll not get as sick as they could without the vaccine.